 Third, attend (or coordinate) playgroups or BBQs with friends from school.
 If you don’t know anybody at the school, ask around.
 While public schools probably can’t give you any contact information for peers in a class, you will likely have neighbors who can help you.
 At a private school, you might be able to get contact information for a few parents and be able to arrange a play date.
 These might not be your child’s (or your) best friends for life, but to at least know somebody’s name or somebody in the same class is key.
 Make sure to schedule a few play dates with school friends in the weeks prior to school.
 Peer relationships are the foundation of what makes school fun – and setting up a few social relationships prior to the start of the school year can help a child feel good about attending school.

-4. Develop An Exit Strategy.
 Goodbye is always the hardest, especially for younger or more sensitive children.
 Take time as a family to make a plan for how to say good-bye.
 This plan will probably need to be re-evaluated every year, and it’s quite possible that it may be different for different kids.
 Is your child getting on a bus?
 Does a grandparent or a childcare provider take them to school?
 How will you say goodbye given your situation?
-With my kids, #1 wanted nothing affectionate at goodbye.
-Our goodbye has been a high five since the start of preschool. #2 was different.
-With #2, the goodbye is always 1 hug and 1 kiss.
+With my kids, my oldest wanted nothing affectionate at goodbye.
+Our goodbye has been a high five since the start of preschool.
+My other child was different: goodbye is always 1 hug and 1 kiss.
 No more, no less.
 Once the goodbye has been said, walk away.

-5. Make It Special.
 School is hard work for kids – so celebrate the transition!
 Put a special treat in their lunch box.
 Each year I take my kids to the grocery store and pick out a special treat for in their lunches the first week.
 It’s always something I think is disgusting – like that fruit tape stuff – blech – but it makes them excited and they know that they have something to look forward to at lunchtime.
 Make a favorite meal the night before or the first night of school.
 I know of a family that has a special family ice-cream tasting party (with like, 7 types of ice cream) and then watch a family movie the first Friday of each school year.
 Other friends of mine have a sweet tradition of making a bucket list for every school year.
 Make a tradition and make it special.
-Mark the passage of time like a middle-aged parent of school-aged children would on New Years Eve.[b]
+Mark the passage of time like a middle-aged parent of school-aged children would on New Years Eve (i.e., go to bed at 10).
 It doesn’t have to be instagram worthy – it just has to be yours.